heiswayi/heiswayi.nrird.com/_posts/2016-12-26-creating-super-simple-logger-class-in-csharp.md

 comments: true
 ---

 When I work with mini C# projects, sometimes I need a logger to easily for me to debug the application during the run-time.
 So, I have wrote my own super simple logger class that I can simply use for my projects without using any other logger library.
-Here it is!

 _SimpleLogger.cs_